Speaking in Tongues (Talking Heads album): Legacy

-In 1989, Speaking in Tongues was ranked number 54 on Rolling Stones list of the 100 best albums of the 1980s.
+In 1989, Speaking in Tongues was ranked No. 54 on Rolling Stones list of the 100 best albums of the 1980s.
 In 2012, Slant Magazine listed it as the 89th best album of the 1980s.

-"Burning Down the House" was later covered by Welsh singer Tom Jones with the Cardigans, on his album Reload, reaching number 7 in the UK Charts.
+"Burning Down the House" was later covered by Welsh singer Tom Jones with the Cardigans, on his album Reload, reaching No. 7 on the UK singles chart.
 It has also been covered by screamo band the Used, pop-punk band Paramore, pop rock band Walk the Moon, blues singer Bonnie Raitt and R&B singer John Legend.
-The song has also appeared in the movies Revenge of the Nerds, Nymphomaniac, 13 Going on 30, The Banger Sisters, and the TV series The Walking Dead.
+The song has also appeared in the films Revenge of the Nerds (1984), The Banger Sisters (2002), 13 Going on 30 (2004), Nymphomaniac (2013), and the television series The Walking Dead.

 "This Must Be the Place (Naive Melody)" has been covered by artists such as folk musicians the Lumineers and Iron & Wine, and indie rock band Arcade Fire.
-The song was also featured in the movies Wall Street and its sequel, Wall Street: Money Never Sleeps, Crazy, Stupid, Love., He's Just Not That Into You, Lars and the Real Girl, and the TV shows Little Fires Everywhere and Agents of S.H.I.E.L.D..
+The song was also featured in the films Wall Street (1987), and its sequel, Wall Street: Money Never Sleeps (2010), Lars and the Real Girl (2007), He's Just Not That into You (2009), Crazy, Stupid, Love (2011), and the television series Little Fires Everywhere and Agents of S.H.I.E.L.D..

-"Swamp" appears in the movies Risky Business, The King of Comedy and The Simpsons episode "3 Scenes Plus a Tag from a Marriage".
-"Girlfriend Is Better" appeared in an episode of the TV series Entourage.
-"Slippery People" appeared in the movie American Made and the TV series The Americans.
+"Swamp" appears in the films The King of Comedy (1982), Risky Business (1983), and The Simpsons episode "3 Scenes Plus a Tag from a Marriage".
+"Girlfriend Is Better" appeared in an episode of the television series Entourage.
+"Slippery People" appeared in the film American Made (2017) and the television series The Americans.

 In 2022, the song "Burning Down the House" was used as a sample in the song "Keep It Burning" from Donda 2 by Kanye West, featuring a performance by rapper Future.
-The song was removed from the album after a day and was released later that year on Future's album I Never Liked You, under the same name, but without the sample.
+The song was removed from the album after a day and was released later that year on Future's ninth studio album I Never Liked You, under the same name, but without the sample.